-- If the NA database in the primary location, was created for the SYSTEM user (Oracle) or the SA user (SQL Server), move the NA database to a custom user with the privileges described in the NA Installation and Upgrade Guide.
-Do the following: - a.
-Create a new tablespace or database instance dedicated to NA on the database server in the primary location. - b.
-Use database tools to copy the NA schema to the new tablespace or database instance. - 2.
-Use database tools to create a copy of the operational NA database in the disaster recovery location.
+8-8 1.
+If the NA database in the primary location was created for the postgres user (PostgreSQL), SYSTEM user (Oracle), or the SA user (SQL Server), move the NA database to a custom user with the privileges described in the Install and Upgrade guide .
+Do the following: a.
+Create a new tablespace or database instance dedicated to NA on the database server in the primary location.
+Use database tools to copy the NA schema to the new tablespace or database instance.
+2. Use database tools to create a copy of the operational NA database in the disaster recovery location.

-Note the following:

-- The NA database user in the disaster recovery location must have the same name and permissions as the NA database user in the primary location. - Copy the NA schema tables only.

-- a.
-Install the database software. - b.
-Create a database user with the same name and permissions as the NA database user for the operational database in the primary location.

-- c.
-Export the NA database from the operational database in the primary location. - d.
-Import the NA database to the recovery database in the disaster recovery location. - 3.
-Configure one-way database replication from the operational database in the primary location to the recovery database in the disaster recovery location. - Use a database replication technology appropriate to your database type and business needs.
-Follow the documentation for that technology. - 4.
-Set up a schedule for performing regular trimming of the replication log files.
+Note the following: • The NA database user in the disaster recovery location must have the same name and permissions as the NA database user in the primary location.
+Copy the NA schema tables only.
+For example, you might follow this process: a.
+Install the database software.
+Create a database user with the same name and permissions as the NA database user for the operational database in the primary location. c.
+Export the NA database from the operational database in the primary location.
+Import the NA database to the recovery database in the disaster recovery location.
+3. Configure one-way database replication from the operational database in the primary location to the recovery database in the disaster recovery location.
+Use a database replication technology appropriate to your database type and business needs.
+Follow the documentation for that technology.
+4. Set up a schedule for performing regular trimming of the replication log files.
+E-